samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ## STEP 3: OPTIMIZE WORDPRESS

-There's a few things we should do once Wordpress is installed to improve the performace, appearance and security of our newly setup blog.
+There's a few things we should do once Wordpress is installed to improve the performance, appearance and security of our newly setup blog.

 ### ENHANCE SECURITY

-Whenever you open a website on a broswer, you will usually see a symbol of a lock just before the name of the website.
+Whenever you open a website on a browser, you will usually see a symbol of a lock just before the name of the website.

 ![SSL Certificate Symbol in title](/assets/img/uploads/ssl cert(1).png "SSL Certificate")

-We need to add this to our own blog so that all activites on our blog remain secure and theres no risk of any information being stolen.
+We need to add this to our own blog so that all activities on our blog remain secure and theres no risk of any information being stolen.
 It also makes your readers comfortable knowing that they are on a safe website.

 Click on **My Sites** on the left of your Bluehost main panel, then click **Manage Site**.